 Intermittent fasting is a lifestyle approach that some people use to lose weight.
-Rather than a typical diet that restricts what foods or the number of calories you can eat, intermittent fasting describes a pattern of eating and fasting that restricts the time you're allowed to eat.
-But as anyone who's dieted before knows, successful weight loss can be a challenge, so a supplement that could speed and support your efforts may be beneficial.
+Rather than a typical diet that restricts what foods or the number of calories you can eat, intermittent fasting describes a pattern of eating and fasting that limits the time you're allowed to eat.
+But as anyone who's dieted before knows, successful weight loss can be a challenge, so a supplement that could speed up and support your efforts may be beneficial.

-Some insist that the best is the kind that contains the "mother"—the cloudy sediment that can be seen in some kinds of unfiltered apple cider vinegar.
+Some insist that the best is the kind that contains the "mother"—the cloudy sediment you see in some types of unfiltered apple cider vinegar.
 And while the effects of apple cider vinegar have been widely studied in animals, human research has been less robust, primarily just small-scale studies.
-Although more research is needed, some results show promise that apple cider vinegar can be an effective aid for modest weight loss.
+Although more research is needed, some results show promise that apple cider vinegar can aid in modest weight loss.

-Other studies show that apple cider vinegar can help regulate your blood sugar.
-One study found that when two teaspoons of apple cider vinegar were consumed with a meal containing complex carbohydrates (a bagel and juice), it reduced the circulating blood sugar in study subjects immediately following the meal.
+Other studies show that apple cider vinegar can help maintain healthy blood sugar levels.
+One study found that consuming two teaspoons of apple cider vinegar with a meal containing complex carbohydrates reduced the circulating blood sugar in study subjects immediately following the meal.

 If you frequently suffer from heartburn or acid reflux, apple cider vinegar can aggravate those conditions.
 Because vinegar is so acidic, drinking it can also erode your tooth enamel, and if you have kidney disease, the extra acid may worsen your condition.

-When taken just before eating, Physician's Choice apple cider vinegar capsules will help regulate your blood sugar after the meal, and have the added benefits of capsaicin, which has been shown to have thermogenic, or fat burning, properties.
-Capsaicin is the component in red peppers that makes them hot(11,12).
-The addition of ginger root provides further thermogenic effects, in addition to anti-inflammatory and detoxifying properties(13).
+When taken just before eating, Physician's Choice apple cider vinegar capsules can help maintain your blood sugar after the meal and have the added benefits of capsaicin, shown to have thermogenic (or fat-burning) properties.
+Capsaicin is the component in red peppers that makes them hot.
+The addition of ginger root provides further thermogenic effects, in addition to anti-inflammatory and detoxifying properties.

 If weight loss is your goal and intermittent fasting sounds like an approach that may work for you, be sure to talk to your doctor or dietitian before you start to make sure you're a good candidate and to set yourself up for success.
-For pregnant or nursing mothers and people with eating problems and for those who have an underlying health condition, such as diabetes or kidney stones, it's best to avoid fasting.
+For pregnant or nursing mothers, people with eating problems, or those who have an underlying health condition, such as diabetes or kidney stones, it's best to avoid fasting.